Are you considering studying law in Malaysia? If so, you are about to enter an exciting field that is full of opportunities.

 Be prepared for the journey

 Are you ready?
-Studying law is an intense field of study as it requires you to read more, brush up your communication skills, be more organised and work harder.
+Law is an intense field of study as it requires you to read more, brush up your communication skills, work extra hard and be organised.

 Becoming a full-fledged lawyer means that you have to complete at least a Bachelor’s degree, pass the CLP exam and chamber for 9 months before you are allowed to practise.